georgesnow/MPSafariAF/README.md

 The app then quits and is re-launchable...

-i recommend using https://red-sweater.com/fastscripts/ aamazing app point the app to the folder your have the script and assign global keyboard shortcut and off you go (review the importants notes below)
+i recommend using https://red-sweater.com/fastscripts/

+an amazing app point the app to the folder where you have the script and assign a global keyboard shortcut and off you go (review the importants notes below)

 that's it...

+feedback is welcome can't gurantee i can fix the problem, but it has been working great for me.

 Important notes: